blendogames/blendobuildmachine/README.md

 ﻿# Blendo build machine

 ## About
-Blendo build machine gives teammates a one-click way of acquiring a new build.
+Blendo build machine gives teammates a one-click way of creating a new build.

 The purpose of this is:
 - Make it frictionless & easy for teammates to acquire the latest build.